tungbuidang/rust-sudoku/README.md

 Currently user has only 2 options: Ask for a hint or getting the completed solution.
 Further improvement will be required of there's interest:

 4x4, 16x16 Sudoku

-user interface to change number at blank location Point system
+User interface to change number at blank location

+Point system